smartfastlabs/equals/README.md

 equals
 =============

-equalser allows you to assert certain equality constraints between python objects during testing.
+equals allows you to assert certain equality constraints between python objects during testing.
 There are times where we don't want to assert absolute equality, e.g. we need to ensure two lists have the same elements, but don't care about order.

 strings:
 -------